Reachariramanan/NACIN_MD/md/Understanding GST- through filter approach/Understanding GST- through filter approach.md

 - What is the mechanism envisaged in the law for resolution of tax disputes?
 - Whether there are any penalty/ fine/fees/interest prescribed in the GST law for dealing with situations of non-compliance?
 If yes, what are the penalties/fee/interest/fine prescribed under law in different situations of noncompliance?

-## Page 2

 2. Through the $7 \times 7$ Step approach as explained below, an attempt has been made to answer the above said questions in a logical and sequential manner.
 If answer is negative in first two filters/steps, then one is not required to take GST registration.
 If answer is yes, then one should continue going through the remaining steps to determine his tax liability on every supply of goods/ services made by him.

 # 3.1 Part A: 7 Steps Substantive Filter Approach to Determine Liability to Pay GST and to Determine the Amount of Tax Payable on any Supply

 Step 1: Supply filter [see whether activity done by any person falls within the scope of term "Supply" as defined under Section 7 of CGST Act, 2017 read with activities listed in the Schedule-I (activities which are deemed to be taxable supplies even when there is no consideration) and Schedule-III (activities which are neither considered supply of good nor supply of Services]